mlouis9/xs-interface/docs/html/_sources/Manual/controldeck.rst.txt

 templates
 =========

-**Names/Ids of the templates and the full dir path of their corresponding template file.**
+**Names/Ids of the templates and their corresponding template files.**

 *Mandatory Card*